Insights into Inflammation, Gut Microflora, Immunity,

 In context with our body functions, “commensal” implies a symbiotic relationship in which one organism derives benefit and the other is unharmed.
 This is used mostly in context with gut microflora.
 The term “synbiotic” (n and not m) here means both prebiotic and probiotic beneficial bacterial relationships.
 The probiotic bacteria, such as found in yogurt, do better if they have proper prebiotic nutrients upon which to function.
 Some think as high as 90% of the cells in our body are commensal organisms.

-The autonomic nervous system (ANS) with its two divisions, the sympathetic nervous system, SNS, and the parasympathetic nervous system, PNS), and the peripheral nervous system, PNS, all function closely with the digestive and immune systems.
+The autonomic nervous system (ANS) with its two text divisions, the sympathetic nervous system, SNS, and the parasympathetic nervous system, PNS), and the peripheral nervous system, PNS, all function closely with the digestive and immune systems.
+We say “text” because some think we have a third division of the ANS.
+See article Autonomic Nervous System Update.
 The key player in switching on proper digestion is the parasympathetic nervous system, and more specifically, the vagus nerve.

 The ANS directly innervates the liver cells and has powerful metabolic control over regeneration that exceeds that of stem cell activity.